softasap/sa-box-jenkins/README.md

 sa-box-jenkins
 ==============

+UPD may 2017: Experimental support for CENTOS-7, and potentially other compatible distributions.

 UPD sept 2016:  now installs Jenkins 2 by default.
 See `box-example` role folder to get example of standalone deployment script for your organization.

 [![Build Status](https://travis-ci.org/softasap/sa-box-jenkins.svg?branch=master)](https://travis-ci.org/softasap/sa-box-jenkins)